 Hello Crafty Friends!
 I have been on a bit of a paper crafting kick lately and am excited to share this new mandala frame with you!
 I love how this layered paper craft turned out.
 It uses six different layers of paper stacked together to create a beautiful frame.
 I cut this using my Cricut Explore after designing the file in Cricut Design Space.

 Layered paper crafts are so popular right now and after making my Paw Print Dog Frame earlier this week I was hooked!
 Since then I made this mandala frame as well as a 3D Paper Hogwarts Castle and a Layered Paper Christmas Ornament Frame.
-For all of these projects I used thick textured cardstock, mostly Bazzill brand and paper from my American Crafts Tropical Cardstock Pack.
-The textured paper adds to this already dimensional paper craft in such a lovely way.

 Below are the directions for creating this mandala frame.
 It would look wonderful displayed in your home on an easel and it also makes a wonderful handmade gift.
 Perfect for birthdays, holidays or Mother’s Day!

 Choosing the Paper

 For my layered paper projects, I like to choose a sturdy cardstock that is also solid core.
 Solid core means the paper is the same color on the outside as it is on the inside.
 White core, or printed cardstock, is paper that is colored on just the front and back and the inside is white.
 I find with the intricate cuts of the design, that solid core cardstock gives a more polished look and there is no white visible that may distract from the design.